Who We Are

 Committees

-The FCC’s Board uses Policy Governance, a detailed and comprehensive method that structures and organizes their work.
-This type of governance uses policies to guide the General Manager (GM) to progress towards stated goals (Ends) of the co-op while staying within established boundaries.
-Through reports from the General Manager, external reports, and the board’s internal monitoring, policies and goals are evaluated and updated regularly.
-The policies and Ends Statement serve as a guide for the General Manager and establish guidelines for the board’s evaluation of the GM’s performance.
+The Franklin Community Cooperative’s Board uses policy governance, a detailed and comprehensive method that structures and organizes their work.
+This type of governance uses policies to guide the general manager to progress towards stated goals (Ends) of the Co-op while staying within established boundaries.
+Through reports from the general manager, external reports, and the Board’s internal monitoring, policies and goals are evaluated and updated regularly.
+The policies and Ends Statement serve as a guide for the general manager and establish guidelines for the board’s evaluation of the general manager’s performance

-Using Policy Governance helps ensure that the board does not involve itself in any areas of co-op operations, while ensuring that the store runs optimally.
-Through the Ends Statement, the board establishes the vision and goals that co-op management is to pursue and achieve.
-The GM decides how to achieve these Ends and presents the board with documentation showing that she/he has achieved them.
-The board then reviews the presented information, determining if the Ends have been met.
+Using Policy Governance helps ensure that the board does not involve itself in any areas of Co-op operations, while ensuring that the store runs optimally.
+Through the Ends Statement, the Board establishes the vision and goals that Co-op management is to pursue and achieve.
+The general manager decides how to achieve these Ends and presents the Board with documentation showing that they have achieved them.
+The Board then reviews the presented information, determining if the Ends have been met